dstore-dbap/LumberMill/src/gambolputty/misc/README.md

         unix_socket_path: ''    # <default: ''; type: string; is: optional>

-#####Statistics
+#####TrackEvents

 Keeps track of all events passing through GambolPutty.

-This module stores all events that enter Gambolputty in a redis backend and deletes them, as soon as they get destroyed by the BaseModule.destroyEvent method.
+This module stores all events that enter GambolPutty in a redis backend and deletes them, as soon as they get destroyed by the BaseModule.destroyEvent method.
 Events that did not get destroyed will be resent when GamboPutty is restarted.
 This should make sure that nearly every event gets to its destination, even when something goes absolutely wrong.